petenelson/wp-rest-api-log/readme.md

 ### v1.4.0 October 6, 2016 ###
 * Changed plugin name to REST API Log
 * Changed the wp-rest-api-log post type 'public' setting to false to prevent it from showing up in searches.

-### v1.3.0 August 21, 2016 ###
-* Updated Highlight JS version
+* Updated Highlight JS version to 9.7.0
 * Updated the internal process for granting administrator role access to the custom post type

 ### v1.2.0 July 6, 2016 ###